-This stems from the need for fast readout electronics compatible with single-shot charge detection~\cite{elze}, which would be difficult to implement with highly resistive contacts.\\ Despite these limitations, our findings also highlight specific technological targets that could make SiC a more viable platform for cryogenic quantum electronics.
+This stems from the need for fast readout electronics compatible with single-shot charge detection~\cite{elze}, which would be difficult to implement with highly resistive contacts.
+We also report a pronounced degradation in $SS$ which would severely constrain the ability to fine-tune confinement gates, requiring voltages hundreds of times larger than those in other semiconductor quantum devices \cite{roche2012tunable}.
+This suggests that the ability of modulating the channel potential is weak and negatively affected by interface traps or leakages leading to poor control of tunnel barriers~\cite{Angus2007}.
+Additionally, the observation of significant voltage hysteresis (well above the functional limit of $1$\% reported for silicon), especially at deep cryogenic temperatures, indicates unstable and history-dependent electrostatic control.
+This behaviour could limit the ability to form and tune quantum dots with repeatable and predictable charge occupancy, essential ingredients for both MOS readout electronics and qubit devices~\cite{Burkard_Rev}. \\ Despite these limitations, our findings also highlight specific technological targets that could make SiC a more viable platform for cryogenic quantum electronics.
 The main challenges we observe are primarily rooted in material science issues, such as interface trap density, oxide quality, and contact formation.
 Encouragingly, these are all areas where continued progress is being made within the SiC power device community.
 Beyond material-level improvements, further gains could be achieved through tailored device design choices, made possible by the increasingly mature CMOS technology available for SiC.